NGI The Weekly Gas Market Report

 The Federal Energy Regulatory Commission has issued an order accepting in part and rejecting in part Columbia Gas Transmission’s proposed natural gas quality specifications.

-In the order issued Friday [RP06-231], FERC ruled that a compliance filing submitted by Columbia in May 2006 failed to satisfy an agency complaint order because it "still leaves it [Columbia] with too much discretion to change its gas quality standards without notice to customers."
+In the order issued earlier this month [RP06-231], FERC ruled that a compliance filing submitted by Columbia in May 2006 failed to satisfy an agency complaint order because it “still leaves it [Columbia] with too much discretion to change its gas quality standards without notice to customers.”
 It ordered the pipeline to submit a revised compliance filing within 30 days.

 The Commission, in an April 2006 order, directed the NiSource Inc. pipeline to revise its tariff to eliminate what it said were “unjust and unreasonable” provisions.
 The order addressed a complaint filed by Colorado-based producer Norstar Operating LLC asking that Columbia be promptly directed to interconnect its pipeline system with Norstar’s casinghead natural gas well in Ohio.